Dad Yells At Kid For Pushing His Son, Questions Himself After Grandma's Scolding

 RedditHe took his family to an amusement park for his son's birthday.

 When parents react strongly to their children's behavior, it often reflects deeper emotional triggers.
-Dr. John K. Pollard, a family psychologist, explains that such reactions can stem from unresolved issues from one's own upbringing.
-His research suggests that when parents encounter behaviors that remind them of their own childhood experiences, they may react more intensely than warranted.
+Such reactions can stem from unresolved issues from one's own upbringing.
+Research suggests that when parents encounter behaviors that remind them of their own childhood experiences, they may react more intensely than warranted.

 This scenario illustrates how the father's outrage at his son’s behavior may be influenced by these underlying triggers.
 Recognizing this can help him manage his responses more effectively.